As Philippine Volcano Belches Ash And Lava, Authorities Warn Of New Eruption

 In hardest-hit Batangas province, the government declared a calamity zone — a move meant to smooth coordination between levels of government.

-Forty miles to the north in Manila, a bustling city of 13 million was at a virtual standstill, with ash casting a grey pall over nearly deserted streets after businesses, schools and government offices were closed.
-The city's international airport, shut down on Monday, partially resumed flights on Tuesday after some 500 were cancelled.
+Forty miles to the north in Manila, a bustling city of 13 million was at a virtual standstill, with ash casting a gray pall over nearly deserted streets after businesses, schools and government offices were closed.
+The city's international airport, shut down on Monday, partially resumed flights on Tuesday after some 500 were canceled.

-Taal, a popular tourist site situated on an island surrounded by a freshwater lake, sprung to life on Sunday, forcing the evacuation of some 30,000 people from a nine-mile radius around the volcano.
-Even so, that exclusion zone is home to about 560,000 people and the effort to relocate them, amid the imminent threat posed by the volcano, appears to be far from complete.
+Taal, a popular tourist site situated on an island surrounded by a freshwater lake, sprung to life on Sunday, forcing the evacuation of some 30,000 people from a 9-mile radius around the volcano.
+Even so, that exclusion zone is home to about 560,000 people, and the effort to relocate them, amid the imminent threat posed by the volcano, appears to be far from complete.

 Philippines Defense Secretary Delfin Lorenzana, who is also the head of the country's National Disaster Risk Reduction and Management Council, recalled that in the Pinatubo eruption, "the entire mountain collapsed."